martin41goudxpw/notes/README.md

 In brief:
 "Programmers, remember: SOLID principles form the bedrock of quality coding today.
 Emphasize on modularity, encapsulation, and loose coupling to ensure your software remains adaptable, maintainable, and future-proof."

+# 2024-01-10
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software and may often introduce bugs.
+Instead, focus on writing clear, readable, and correct code first.
+Optimize only when you have identified, through profiling or other means, that a specific part of your code is indeed a bottleneck impacting performance.
+It reminds us to strike a balance between efficiency and maintainability in software development.